Major State Department Report Says Jamal Khashoggi’s Problems Began Not When He Criticized Saudis, But Trump

 “The journalist was banned from writing and speaking publicly after he pointed out the perceived incoherence of Trump’s positions,” the report says.

-The revelation could go a long way in explaining why Trump has been so hesitant to acknowledge the role Mohammed bin Salman allegedly played in Khashoggi’s murder, even as CIA has concluded that the crown prince was responsible for the journalist’s death.
+The revelation could go a long way in explaining why Trump has been so hesitant to acknowledge the role Mohammed bin Salman allegedly played in Khashoggi’s murder, even as the CIA has concluded that the crown prince was responsible for the journalist’s death.
 While Trump has played down the murder citing the financial gains the United States reaps from Saudi Arabia, the truth behind his support of MBS could be down to a darker, more sinister truth.

 Reporter: Who should be held accountable for [Jamal Khashoggi's murder]?